The best astrophotography filters in 2025: the best light pollution filters and more

 Gavin has over 30 years of experience writing about photography and television.
 He is currently the editor of British Photographic Industry News, and previously served as editor of Which Digital Camera and deputy editor of Total Digital Photography.

-The best light pollution filters in 2024
+The best filters for astrophotography

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.